kadirsadikoglu/kadirsadikoglu/README.md

 ### Hi there 👋

 I'm a media planner and sometimes a data analyst.
-I'm trying my best to learn Python these days.
+I'm trying my best to learn C these days.

 I love sharing my knowledge with others.
 When I'm not coding, you can find me writing about games at <a href="https://forbuff.com">ForBuff</a>

 - 🔭 I’m currently working on something cool 😉
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C

 ### 🔗 &nbsp;**Connect with me**